benhoyt/cdnupload/README.rst

 Web server integration
 ======================

-In addition to using the command line script to upload files, you'll need to modify your web server so it knows how to generate the static URLs including the content-based hash in the filename.
+In addition to using the command line script to upload files, you’ll need to modify your web server so it knows how to generate the static URLs including the content-based hash in the filename.

 The recommended way to do this is to load the key mapping JSON, which is written out by the ``--key-map`` command line argument when you upload your statics.
 You can load this into a key-value dictionary when your server starts up, and then generating a static URL is as simple as looking up the relative path of a static file in this dictionary.

-Even though the keys in the JSON are relative file paths, they're normalized to always use ``/`` (forward slash) as the directory separator, even on Windows.
+Even though the keys in the JSON are relative file paths, they’re normalized to always use ``/`` (forward slash) as the directory separator, even on Windows.
 This is so consumers of the mapping can look up files directly in the mapping with a consistent path separator.

 Below is a simple example of loading the key mapping in your web server startup (call ``init_server()`` on startup) and then defining a function to generate full static URLs for use in your HTML templates.
 This example is written in Python, but you can use any language that can parse JSON and look something up in a map::